Lost Pets Tips

 - $10 per vaccination

 The owner of an impounded dog must purchase a Bossier City dog license if the dog is not currently licensed.
 There are also fees for any veterinary services that may be provided to an animal while in our care.
-When an animal is redeemed the owner can also purchase a microchip (for only $10) or request that their animal be spayed or neutered.
+When an animal is redeemed the owner can also request that their animal be spayed or neutered.

 Remember, don't get discouraged.